 Please see Finding Aids - Early Modern & Modern Manuscripts at the Bodleian Library for more information.

 The Library's pre-1801 printed catalogues are available online via EEBO and ECCO, along with the Benefactor's Register.
 Please search SOLO and limit your results to Online Resources only.
 For help finding these catalogues, please contact firstname.lastname@example.org.

 Bodleian Adversaria: An Early-Modernist's Miscellany by Dr. William Poole.

 The following list is a tourist's miscellany, compiled piecemeal from personal experience in conjunction with Duke Humfrey R. Ref.
 717, "Printed Books with Manuscript Additions‟.

 The recording of provenance in early printed books is an area of particular growth, and there are now many libraries providing access to this information online.
-For a broad over-view of available databases and website see CERL's Online Provenance Resources.
+For a broad overview of the available databases and websites see CERL's Online Provenance Resources.